antonio-ra/academic-kickstart/content/authors/admin/_index.md

 ---
 # Display name
-title: Antonio Remiro Azócar
+title: Antonio Remiro-Azócar

 # Full name (for SEO)
 first_name: Antonio
-last_name: Remiro Azócar
+last_name: Remiro-Azócar

-# Status emoji
-status:
-  icon: ☕️

 # Is this the primary user of the site?
 superuser: true